 Before leaving the garden, note the Holburne Museum’s tea room, with garden seating on fine days,which provides an opportunity to sample Bath’s famous Sally Lunn buns … hopefully without a touch of indigestion.

 A visit to the Roman Baths is a Bath “must do.”
-Opying for an audio guide, as I did on my visit, brings the baths and the entire Roman era to life with description, sounds and stories.
-Plan on staying at least three hours becoming immersed in what I consider one of the best historic tourist attractions I’ve ever visited.
-The baths are open daily December 25, 26; www.Romanbaths.co.uk.
+Opting for an audio guide, as I did on my visit, brings the baths and the entire Roman era to life with description, sounds and stories.
+Plan on staying at least three hours becoming immersed in an outstanding tourist attraction.
+Open daily, except December 25, 26; www.Romanbaths.co.uk.
 Visitor information at www.visitbath.co.uk.